AlvaroCalo/hotel/README.md

     * Certification of quality, make very clear is no real
 * After <hr> the footer has copyright marks, and social media links

-#### Links of the thin Nav Bar:
-* Hotel pictures
-    * The navbar and the footer the same.
-Instead of the carousel a photo and after a box with the photos and in the left side of the title a filter for the photos.
-Clicking each photo opens a box with more photos
-* Contact us
-    * The same as location in the bigger navbar.
-    * The navbar and footer maintain
-    * A big map of the city with a pointer to the hotel (in santa clara)
-    * A box with two columns:
-* Location with a description and distances from the hotel to places of interest
-* Reservation and rates box (the same as in index) and contact info
-* View on map
-    * The location page
-* Telephone
-    * Make it possible to make a call

 #### Links of the bigger navbar:
 * Hotel:
     * the index web page
 * Location
-    * Already discussed
+    * Location with a description and distances from the hotel to places of interest
 * Guest rooms
     * The name itself clickable and with a dropdown with the each type of rooms
     * In the main room.html: